GDGVienna/zeppelin/_podcast_episodes/episode_3.md

     ways.
 My dad started his job when he was 17.
 He's still in this company and he will retire there.
-- **TIMEA**: And that's not bad but we just want a little bit more like maybe a learning budget yeah that's something that i always appreciate in job offers
-- **EVA**: yeah yeah it sounds like we're going to have to really research and go into i'm i definitely got to read up on this and and get ready for a big throw down we have one to talk about well um let's uh not not keep you forever ava i know you've got you're busy and you know you've got stuff to do uh i you know one one question that we always ask our guests here is you know for this is a big purpose of this podcast is to for people to be able to find where they can do their volunteering how they can find mentors and get started in doing their part to improve uh improve the intersectionality and inclusivity of of organizations and and and uh and activities and so i'm wondering if do you have any advice that you would like to pass on to people that that are interested in starting out here
-- **EVA**: or quereinstegerinnen
-- **EVA**: them yeah i'm not going to try and pronounce that
-- **EVA**: it's a mouthful for me too but i like the word
-- **EVA**: um there are actually programs where you can sign up if you're starting out and you want a mentor uh one of these programs actually was uh developed and and uh was the idea was born in a hackathon that pablo and i organized uh and it's called WeMentor so it's mentors for women uh and and it's there's those women that actually founded the organization uh i think they got to know each other through women and code or at least they were part of the women in co community and that is super awesome we're very
-- **EVA**: cool right when because this is what happens at women techmakers too and i'm always so proud of that uh sparking and empowering other communities to show up yeah yeah it's really i call i know we meant that i'm hoping we can get somebody on our podcast yeah yeah they had this great idea and it's it's just it became a whole movement and yeah i enjoyed a lot i know people who aren't mentored there i'm i meant to somebody as well through mentor uh it's it's just a that's a structured approach to finding a mentor um because it can be super scary to just write to somebody if you want a mentor that feels kind of weird
-- **EVA**: for introverts difficult to do i myself like that
-- **EVA**: yeah so especially in in a digital age in 2020 where we don't go anywhere you can't meet potential mentors um so there are a couple of networks also internationally where you can actually find a mentor some of them are paid but it gives you a good network of people that you can reach out to when you can go outside again and when there are meetups again uh obviously going to meetups and meeting people is super fun going to conferences and then talking to the speakers is also really great idea because you might think that's super scary and you can't talk to to one of the speakers because i enjoy talking to people and so does everybody else of the speakers that i know and we're just normal people that hang out at a conference and it's completely normal to go up to us and ask us questions and and chat with us and have lunch with us because there have been conferences where i had lunch alone because nobody did approach me yeah so it it's we are normal people please talk to us it's fine we might be a little bit shy
-- **EVA**: [Laughter]
-- **EVA**: yeah can relate
-- **EVA**: that's that's also a way to get to know people that are in the industry and that that have their foot in the door already um thank you for telling that aspect thank you for telling us this aspect of how it is to be a speaker and eating a loan lunch because people think you're i don't know unapproachable not true people not true but i i know from going to conferences before i was actually speaking there i was like oh i can't talk to the speaker they are super famous um but that is not true this is not a rock star thing it's it's they they are normal people that yes on stage and talk about stuff that they're proud of
-- **EVA**: most importantly everybody can be a public speaker of course and at women tank makers we try to make space all for for newcomers
-- **EVA**: yeah
-- **EVA**: that speak the first time and are just passionate about their domain or their project and you mentor them too in in making their talk professional and and uh losing stage fright if they have it and and that is super cool that's a great first time speaking experience because it's a very positive environment and and yeah speaking is is super fun and it was very scary for me for the first time but practicing in front of a small crowd first and then giving the talk at a conference really helps being prepared really helps and yeah it's it's a lot of fun it's you get so much energy from the people that listen to your talk
-- **EVA**: that's amazing
-    thank you yeah i think
-    i think to add on to that if i may um one thing that i've experienced a lot with public speaking is that
-    a lot of folks sometimes some folks that i try to think that i think to myself these these people could be amazing
-    public speakers and you know i try to gently very friendly nudge them in that direction
-    sometimes sometimes some folks really
-    are just not
-    interested in becoming public speakers
-    or don't want to or maybe
-    the the the the the concept of being on a stage in front of
-    dozens hundreds thousands of people is
-    just not something they jibe with
-    and i think it's important to remember i guess i think i'm saying this more to
-    24 year old me um if you
-    feel like you should be on stage but don't want to don't force yourself
-    either
-- **EVA**: no no of course not it's not a career driver i mean it is a little bit but it's not it doesn't give you more than than if you would just do your job that's it's completely fine to not do it um it's it's a great experience especially when when you can travel you see different cities you need a lot of people it's a cool experience but if it's not something that you feel will benefit you then don't do it or try it out and see if you like it but if you don't like it don't also find it's fine it's fine to just listen it's fine to just go to conferences it's fine to watch them on youtube it's completely fine you don't have to be a conference speaker to be a developer there is no such thing
-- **EVA**: that's awesome thanks a lot eva i think i think with that i think we've taken enough of your time we're so grateful that you could come on today eva um one last tiny thing um is there any um is there anywhere that people can get in touch with you that they if they'd like to or maybe a shout out you'd like to give to some organization that we can put in our show notes
-- **EVA**: uh i am reachable on twitter is the easiest that's @eva_trostlos and with the organization you just caught me off guard
-- **EVA**: women and code!
-- **EVA**: yeah but we are on break so i don't want to really advertise that until we are back
-- **EVA**: okay let's talk
-    about it in the next episode
-- **EVA**: all good well thanks a lot and uh thanks see you next time have a good day
-- **EVA**: bye bye bye to everybody
+- **TIMEA**: And that's not bad but we just want a little bit more like maybe a learning budget, yeah that's something that I always appreciate in job offers.
+- **RAMÓN**: Yeah it sounds like we're going to have to really research and go into it, I definitely got to read up on this and get ready for a big throw down we have one to talk about.
+Well let's not not keep you forever Eva I know you're busy and got stuff to do.
+One question that we always ask our guests here is, this is a big purpose of this podcast is to for people to be able to find where they can do their volunteering, how they can find mentors, and get started in doing their part to improve the intersectionality and inclusivity of organizations and and activities and so I'm wondering, do you have any advice that you would like to pass on to people that are interested in starting out here?
+- **TIMEA**: Or quereinstegerinnen?
+- **RAMÓN**: Them, yeah, I'm not going to try and pronounce that.
+- **TIMEA**: It's a mouthful for me too but I like the word.
+- **EVA**: There are actually programs where you can sign up if you're starting out and you want a mentor, one of these programs actually was developed and was the idea was born in a hackathon that Barbara and I organized and it's called Womentor so it's mentors for women and it's, there's those women that actually founded the organization, I think they got to know each other through Women && Code, or at least they were part of the Women && Code community and that is super awesome.
+- **TIMEA**: Cool, right, because this is what happens at Women Techmakers too and I'm always so proud of that sparking and empowering other communities to show up.
+Yeah I know we meant that I'm hoping we can get somebody on our podcast.
+- **EVA**: Yeah!
+    They had this great idea and it's just, it became a whole movement and yeah.
+I enjoyed it a lot.
+I know people who are mentored there I mentor somebody as well through Womentor.
+That's a structured approach to finding a mentor, because it can be super scary to just write to somebody if you want a mentor, that feels kind of weird.
+- **TIMEA**: For introverts difficult to do,
+    I myself like that.
+- **EVA**: Yeah, so especially in a digital age in 2020 where we don't go anywhere, you can't meet potential mentors, so there are a couple of networks also internationally where you can actually find a mentor, some of them are paid but it gives you a good network of people that you can reach out to when you can go outside again, and when there are meetups again, obviously going to meetups and meeting people is super fun, going to conferences and then talking to the speakers is also really great ideam because you might think that's super scary but you can talk to one of the speakers because I enjoy talking to people and so does everybody else of the speakers that I know and we're just normal people that hang out at a conference, and it's completely normal to go up to us and ask us questions and chat with us, and have lunch with us, because there have been conferences where I had lunch alone, because nobody dared approach me.
+Yeah, so we are normal people!
+Please talk to us, it's fine we might be a little bit shy.
+- **RAMÓN**: Yeah, can relate.
+- **EVA**: That's also a way to get to know people that are in the industry and that have their foot in the door already.
+- **TIMEA**: Thank you for telling that aspect of how it is to be a speaker and eating lunch alone because people think you're, I don't know, unapproachable.
+    Not true, people, not true.
+- **EVA**: But I know from going to conferences before I was actually speaking there, I was like "Oh I can't talk to the speaker they are super famous", but that is not true, this is not a rock star thing, they are normal people, yes on stage and that talk about stuff that they're proud of.
+- **TIMEA**: Most importantly everybody can be a public speaker and at Women Techmakers we try to make space also for newcomers, that speak the first time and are just passionate about their domain or their project.
+- **EVA**: And you mentor them too, in making their talk professional, and losing stage fright, if they have it, and that is super cool!
+That's a great first time speaking experience because it's a very positive environment and yeah, speaking is super fun and it was very scary for me for the first time, but practicing in front of a small crowd first, and then giving the talk at a conference really helps, being prepared really helps, and yeah it's a lot of fun.
+You get so much energy from the people that listen to your talk.
+- **RAMÓN**: That's amazing,
+    thank you.
+Yeah I think to add on to that, if I may, one thing that I've experienced a lot with public speaking is that some folks that I think to myself these people could be amazing public speakers and I try to gently, very friendly, nudge them in that direction sometimes some folks really are just not interested in becoming public speakers, or the concept of being on a stage in front of dozens, hundreds, thousands of people is just not something they jibe with.
+And I think it's important to remember, I guess I'm saying this more to 24 year old me if you feel like you should be on stage but don't want to, don't force yourself either.
+- **EVA**: No of course not, it's not a career driver, I mean it is a little bit, but it doesn't give you more than than if you would just do your job that's it's completely fine to not do it.
+    It's a great experience, especially when you can travel, you see different cities, you meet a lot of people, it's a cool experience, but if it's not something that you feel will benefit you then don't do it.
+Try it out and see if you like it but if you don't like it, it's fine it's fine to just listen it's fine to just go to conferences it's fine to watch them on YouTube, it's completely fine.
+You don't have to be a conference speaker to be a developer, there is no such thing.
+- **RAMÓN**: That's awesome, thanks a lot Eva.
+I think with that, we've taken enough of your time.
+We're so grateful that you could come on today, Eva.
+One last tiny thing, is there anywhere that people can get in touch with you if they'd like to, or maybe a shout out you'd like to give to some organization that we can put in our show notes?
+- **EVA**: I am reachable on Twitter it's the easiest that's @eva_trostlos and with the organization you just caught me off guard.
+- **TIMEA**: women and code!
+- **EVA**: Yeah but we are on break so I don't want to really advertise that until we are back.
+- **TIMEA**: Okay, let's talk
+    about it in the next episode.
+- **RAMÓN**: All good!
+Well, thanks a lot see you next time have a good day.
+- **EVA**: Bye!
+- **TIMEA**: Bye bye to everybody!
 - **TIMEA**: Are you on the forefront of gender equality?
 You are invited on our podcast.
 - **RAMÓN**: That's right!
 Or maybe you know somebody that we could have a chat with on gender equality?
 You should totally get in